-- •Staff will be educated and trained on the appropriate use and disposal of personal protective equipment (PPE) and will have appropriate PPE available to them. - •All employees should wear facial covering or mask.
-Employees should wear gloves whenever there is a likelihood of coming into contact with blood or body fluids.
+- Staff will be educated and trained on the appropriate use and disposal of personal protective equipment (PPE) and will have appropriate PPE available to them. - All employees will wear facemasks and gloves.
 One facemask can be used per day.
 Gloves will be disposed of and changed after each client. - Patients will be encouraged to wear facemasks.

-- •All staff will be screened for symptoms of Covid-19 including the taking of temperatures each day upon arrival at the facility.
-Any staff with any signs or symptoms will be immediately sent home or referred to the appropriate health care facility. - •Patients will be screened upon arrival and those who are ill or possibly with symptoms of Covid-19 will be referred to the appropriate healthcare facility. - •Patients will be required to wait in their vehicles and will be notified via cell phone when an exam room is available.
-They will be escorted directly to the exam room.
+- All staff will be screened for symptoms of Covid-19 including the taking of temperatures each day upon arrival at the facility.
+Any staff with any signs or symptoms will be immediately sent home or referred to the appropriate health care facility. - Patients will be screened upon arrival and those who are ill or possibly with symptoms of Covid-19 will be referred to the appropriate healthcare facility.

-- •Persons accompanying patients will be required to wait in the car.
-Exceptions include a parent/ quardian when a child is the patient and caregiveres for elderly patients or patients with disabilities. - •Routine follow ups on stable conditions and the reporting of test results will be done via telemedicine or the patient portal. - When possible, non-emergent conditions will be handled via telemedicine. - •When possible, some encounters may be completed in the parking lot to avoid the patient entering the office building. - High-risk patients will use a separate entrance and exit.
+- Patients will be required to wait in their vehicles and will be notified via cell phone when an exam room is available.
+They will be escorted directly to the exam room. - Persons accompanying patients will be required to wait in the car.
+Exceptions include a parent/ guardian when a child is the patient and caregiveres for elderly patients or patients with disabilities. - Routine follow ups on stable conditions and the reporting of test results will be done via telemedicine or the patient portal. - When possible, non-emergent conditions will be handled via telemedicine. - When possible, some encounters may be completed in the parking lot to avoid the patient entering the office building. - High-risk patients will use a separate entrance and exit.

-- Office and exam rooms will be cleaned and disinfected between patients. - Any equipment used will be cleaned and disinfected after each use. - No books/magazines will be provided to patients. - Public restrooms should be cleaned and disinfected at the end of each day. - Sanitize any high-traffic areas, such as doorknobs, counters, etc.
+- Office and exam rooms will be cleaned and disinfected between patients. - Any equipment used will be cleaned and disinfected after each use. - No books/magazines will be provided to patients. - Bathrooms should be sanitized after use. - Sanitize any high-traffic areas, such as doorknobs, counters, etc.

-- Staff at checkout will be required to wear gloves. - •Credit card receipts will be emailed or mailed to the patient; no exchange of paper between staff and patient will take place. - Sanitize point of sale equipment after each use, including pens. - Protective shields can also be installed at point of sale areas for added safety.
+- Staff at checkout will be required to wear gloves. - Credit card receipts will be emailed or mailed to the patient; no exchange of paper between staff and patient will take place. - Sanitize point of sale equipment after each use, including pens. - Protective shields can also be installed at point of sale areas for added safety.